-The fixed assets for water resources is based on the same calculation as the water system development fees above, including the same 10 functions.
+The fixed assets for water resources are based on the same calculation as the water system development fees above, including the same 11 functions.
 Table 20 summarizes the asset values attributed to each function.
-Based on the analysis, the total value of the water resources system assets including construction work in progress for SDF purposes in fiscal year ending 2019 is \$272.0 million.
+Based on the analysis, the total value of the water resources system assets including construction work in progress for SDF purposes in fiscal year ending 2020 is \$318.9 million.
 Assets used in the system that are contributed are excluded from the buy-in calculation.
 The value of assets to be contributed by developers was assigned to the Exclude from SDF function.
-Of the total RCNLD value, \$61.6 million is excluded from the SDF calculation.
-For the buy-in component, the RCNLD value is approximately \$210.4 million.
+Of the total RCNLD value, \$63.7 million is excluded from the SDF calculation.
+For the buy-in component, the RCNLD value is approximately \$255.2 million.

-Table 20 Water Resources Fund RCNLD System Value by Function
+Table 20Water Resources FundRCNLD System Value by Function

 Function RCNLD

-Source of Supply \$92,198,916
+Source of Supply \$123,571,698

-Treatment \$18,035,013
+Treatment \$54,891,249

-Pumping \$426,890
+Pumping \$11,295,385

-Transmission/ Distribution \$2,331,460
+Transmission/ Distribution \$3,711,127

-Storage \$77,408,086
+Storage \$59,057,170

-Buildings/Improvements \$20,031,315
+Buildings/Improvements \$2,695,831

-Exclude from SDF \$61,572,839
+Exclude from SDF \$63,676,065

-Total \$272,004,520
+Total \$318,898,525

 The next step is to define system capacity based on the same functions used for fixed assets.
 Table 21 lists the current capacities of each water resources system function.
 It also presents an estimate of the capacity in the existing system that is available for growth.
 One assumption used in the table is that one SFE requires 400 gallons of water per day on an average day basis.
 The peak day factor used is 2.2 and was derived by CRW's Engineering Manager and Public Works Design Guidelines.
 These numbers are both true for source of supply, treatment, pumping and transmission capacities.
 The amount of storage required per SFE is 0.45 acre feet per day, which is derived from the Town's Public Works Design Guidelines.
-Storage capacity is represented as acre feet (AF) in the table.
+Storage capacity is represented as MGD in the table.

 Using the assumptions and the capacities for each function summarized in Table 21, the number of SFEs that can be served by each function is calculated.
 Subtracting the number of SFEs currently served by the utility generates the number of SFEs available for growth.
 A fundamental assumption regarding the SFEs currently served and the SFEs available for growth is that the original allocation of these components was to existing customers and future customers based on an assumption that these components would ultimately serve 105,000 people.
-At the present time, 67 percent of the SFEs that can be served (approximately 70,000 people) are existing users and 33 percent are new users.
-This assumption was established in the initial water resources SDF study and is still valid based on the capacity calculations for projects that were completed and were in the original water resources program.
-CRW determined its renewable water resources program was to be allocated based on the proportion of the future for those completed projects as the existing to future customers shifted.
-Projects that have not been completed but are part of the original water resources program are allocated in the same manner under the improvement component of the SDF.
+In the current study, the total population to be served is assumed to be 150,000.
+At the present time, 50 percent of the SFEs that can be served (approximately 75,000 people) are existing users and 50 percent are new users.
+CRW determined its renewable water resources program allocation will be revised over time as population changes.
+Projects that have not been completed but are part of the Water resources program are allocated in the same manner under the improvement component of the SDF.

-Table 21 Water Resources Fund System Component Capacities FunctionCapacitiesUnitProjectedUsedUnusedSFEsCapacityCapacityRemainingFunctionCapacitiesUnitAvailable(SFEs)(SFES)Capacity Source of Supply 4.10 MGD 4,659 3,106 1,553 33.3% Treatment 6.00 MGD 6,818 4,545 2,273 33.3% Pumping 0.00 MGD 0 0 0 0.0% Transmission/Distribution 14.60 MGD 16,591 11,061 5,530 33.3% Storage 17.02 MGD 19,336 12,891 6,445 33.3% Buildings/Improvements 48,218 SQFT 37,436 26,567 10,869 29.0%
+Table 21 Water Resources Fund System Component Capacities FunctionCapacitiesUnitProjectedUsedUnusedSFEsCapacityCapacityRemainingFunctionCapacitiesUnitAvailable(SFEs)(SFES)Capacity Source of Supply 4.10 MGD 4,659 2,330 2,330 50.0% Treatment 6.00 MGD 6,818 3,409 3,409 50.0% Pumping 0.00 MGD 0 0 0 0.0% Transmission/Distribution 14.60 MGD 16,591 8,295 8,295 50.0% Storage 17.02 MGD 19,336 9,668 9,668 50.0% Buildings/Improvements 48,218 Sq.
+Ft.
+37,436 26,567 10,869 29.0%